kacan98/track-current-task/README.md

 Time is logged for a repository's currently active branch only if:
 1. New uncommitted changes are detected (via `git status --porcelain`) since the last check.
 2. The branch is new to the activity tracking state (i.e., it's the first time the script has seen this branch in this repository).
+3. There are new commits or changes to the branch compared to the main branch (e.g., master or main).

 This means simply having a branch checked out without making any new changes will **not** result in logged time for that interval.